julianac-araujo-ey/resources-guide/README.md

 #### Segmentation, Tagging, Parsing  📝

-Text segmentation is the process of dividing written text into meaningful units, such as words, sentences, or topics.
+Text segmentation is the process of dividing the written text into meaningful units, such as words, sentences, or topics.

 Part-of-speech tagging (POS tagging) is the task of tagging a word in a text with its part of speech.
 A part of speech is a category of words with similar grammatical properties.
-Common English parts of speech are noun, verb, adjective, adverb, pronoun, preposition, conjunction, etc.
+Common English parts of speech are nouns, verbs, adjectives, adverbs, pronouns, prepositions, conjunction, etc.

 Dependency parsing is the task of extracting a dependency parse of a sentence that represents its grammatical structure and defines the relationships between "head" words and words, which modify those heads.